Associate Professor of English

-A presentation at the biennial James Fenimore Cooper Conference and Seminar, SUNY Oneonta, July 2011: "Out-Coopering Cooper?
-[Charles Fenno] Hoffman's Greyslaer and the Reviewers."
-Publication forthcoming in James Fenimore Cooper: His Country and His Art, no. 18.
+A presentation at the biennial James Fenimore Cooper Conference and Seminar, SUNY Oneonta, July 2013: "'Plunder,' 'Fixens,' and Bee Hunting: Cooper's Manuscript Notes for The Prairie."
+Publication forthcoming in James Fenimore Cooper: His Country and His Art, no. 19.

-I am an active member of the James Fenimore Cooper Society and have served on its executive board since 2007 as Executive Director for Publications.
+I am an active member of the James Fenimore Cooper Society and have served on its board of directors since 2007 as Executive Director for Publications.
 In 2007 I was awarded the Cooper Society's James F. Beard Award for Young Scholars.